Institute for Language Sciences Labs

 Let’s see them in action!

-As you can see, after using the ls command — which lists all folders in your current location.
-The output matches the folders you see when browsing your home page in the file manager.
+As you can see, after using the ls command, which lists all folders in your current location.
+The output matches the folders you see when browsing your home folder in the file manager.

 • Note that for adding a directory/file to a command, you can use the tab button to auto-complete the path (or showing possible auto-complete options).